pbnewsom/pbnewsom.github.io/PROJECT.md

 accuracy.boot632_2 <- round(sum(pred.boot632_2 == testing$classe)/length(testing$classe), 3)
 accuracy.kfold <- round(sum(pred.kfold == testing$classe)/length(testing$classe), 3)
 ```
-The random forest model with boot632 cross validation and using principle components analysis had and accuracy of 97.1 percent and an out of sample error rate of 2.9 percent.
+The random forest model with boot632 cross validation and using principal components analysis had and accuracy of 97.1 percent and an out of sample error rate of 2.9 percent.
 The confusion matrix for the model is below.

 ```r
 table(pred.boot632, testing$classe)